How to Make a Checklist That Works?

 ☐ Turn off electrical appliances

-There are two types of a checklist item in the list: certain item like “something” (e.g., Shampoo) and certain task like “do something” (e.g., Close windows).
-It's not a big deal, we're interested in the result of applying this list, not the stylistic consistency.
+There are two types of checklist items: specific items like “something” (e.g., Shampoo) and specific tasks like “do something” (e.g., Close windows).
+Stylistic consistency is not essential, we are primarily interested in the outcomes that arise from using this list.

-After You Make a Checklist, Where to Place It?
+After You Create a Checklist, Where Should You Place It?

-The checklist now seems ready, each point brings understandable benefits and can be completed in a few actions, ensuring task accessibility.
-What we haven’t found for himself yet is a place.
-The context has already been mentioned above, let’s move on to it.
+Now that the checklist seems ready, each point offers clear benefits and can be completed in just a few actions, ensuring task accessibility.
+However, we still need to determine where to store it.
+We have already discussed the context; let’s move on to practical placement.

-Print the checklist and put it in an empty suitcase, so it will be in place at the right time.
-It will also save time.
-If you have multiple bags, place copies of your printed checklist in all of them.
-It’s very user-friendly!
+Print the checklist and place it in an empty suitcase, ensuring it is readily available at the right time.
+This approach will also save you time.
+If you have multiple bags, consider placing copies of your printed checklist in all of them for added convenience.

 Conclusion

-It’s easy to lose the very method of creating a checklist, here is a brief repetition:
+It's easy to forget the method for creating a checklist, so here’s a brief recap:

-2. Use the question “what is?” to clarify the purpose of the checklist as many times as necessary.
+- Use the question “what is?” to clarify the purpose as many times as necessary.
 The defined purpose may consist of several parts.

-5. If some points are vague, clarify them with the question “what is?”
-This question should be applied to the items until they become specific.
-A specific item is one that is understandable by its executor.
+- If some points are vague, clarify them with the question “what is?”
+This should be applied to the items until they become specific.
+A specific item is one that is understandable to its executor.

-7. Place the checklist as close as possible to the place of application.
+- Place the checklist as close as possible to where it will be used.

 Is this knowledge enough to create checklists?
 Yes, it is!
-Is there anything else about checklists’ creation?
+Is there anything else to know about checklist creation?
 Absolutely.
-For example, the fact that the checklist can evolve as its purpose is clarified or its context changes.
-But this is the topic for another article.
+For instance, a checklist can evolve as its purpose becomes clearer or its context changes.
+But that’s a topic for another article.

 Thank you for reading!
-I hope that now you can start creating your checklists with confidence.
+I hope you now feel confident in creating your own checklists.
 Let your checklists do the decent work for you!

 [1] “Five whys” from Wikipedia